 At the top of the page, a coloured banner tells you the current status in a nutshell:

-Below the status banner, there are four blocks informing you of four different things that are important for your website.
+Below the status banner, there are five blocks informing you of five different things that are important for your website.
 We have documentation on all these topics if you are not familiar with them.

 You can click through to get more details on each of these features.